41 Employee Retention Ideas (That Actually Work)

 5. Give mental health days

 I often hear from businesses that it’s hard for me to know whether an employee is actually struggling with their mental health, or if they’re just taking advantage.
 If that’s you… I get it.
 This is new territory for everyone.
 But giving people time off for mental health isn’t a benefit, it needs to become the norm, and rightly so.
-Being clear with employees that if they feel like they can’t show up for work because of their mental health then they can take a mental health day, in the same way, they would take a sick day is essential.
+Being clear with employees that if they feel like they can’t show up for work because of their mental health, then they can take a mental health day, in the same way they would take a sick day is essential.
 No judgments.
-No questions, other than how can we help you.
+No questions other than, “how can we help you?”

 6. Recruit more authentically

 Every job has its pain points, and every company has ways of working that not everyone likes.
-Successful hiring is about selecting people who can both do the job, but who also want to do the job (and know exactly what they’re getting themselves into).
+Successful hiring is about selecting people who can both do the job and who also want to do the job (and know exactly what they’re getting themselves into).
 Research shows that 48% of new hires fail because of a disconnect between their expectations of a role and the realities of it when they join.

 ✏️ Top tip: Creating your own Realistic Job Assessments that take candidates through a “virtual shift” in the recruiting process will ensure that all candidates know what to expect when they join.
 They are proven to reduce new hire attrition and ensure hiring consistency.